 In addition, from time to time, Crescita may enlist the help of temporary workers through various third-party agencies in fulfilling its manufacturing agreements.
-Such third-party agencies may not be able to supply adequately trained manufacturing and packaging staff on a timely basis or at all, given the intense competition for such workers and the overall shortage of personnel in the current labour market.
+Such third-party agencies may not be able to supply adequately trained manufacturing and packaging staff on a timely basis or at all, given the intense competition for such workers and the overall shortage of personnel in the current lab our market.
 We also cannot guarantee that temporary employees are as well-trained as our permanent employees.
 Specifically, we may be exposed to the risk that temporary employees may not perform their assignments in a satisfactory manner or may not comply with the Company's rules and procedures in an appropriate manner, whether as a result of their lack of experience or otherwise.
-If such risks materialize, they could have a material adverse effect on our business and financial condition and could cause the market price of the Company's Common Shares to decline.
+If such risks materialize, they could have a material adverse effect on our business, financial condition, and results of operations.